firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 WITH HEADER = TRUE;
 ```

-This approach allows the column order to differ between the source file and target table, as long as the column names in the `COPY INTO` statement match exactly with the source file.
+This approach allows the column order to differ between the source file and target table, as long as the column names in the `COPY FROM` statement match exactly with the source file.

 ##### Mapping by index position
 {: .no_toc}